silentorb/compuquest-kotlin/docs/compuquest-design.md

 * Some quests have prerequisites and are neither available nor visible until the prerequisites are met
   * A quest can depend on another quest

+* Characters gaining experience
+  * Characters gain the most experience from dying

 ### Less Certain Concepts

-* Not sure whether characters will gain experience
-* Characters gain the most experience from dying
+*

 ## Major Systems